Trump demands churches be allowed to reopen, threatens to 'override' governors

-WASHINGTON -- President Donald Trump on Friday said he has deemed churches and other houses of worship "essential" and called on governors to allow them to reopen this weekend despite the threat of the coronavirus.
+WASHINGTON -- President Donald Trump said Friday that he has deemed churches and other houses of worship "essential" and called on governors across the country to allow them to reopen this weekend despite the threat of spreading the coronavirus.

-"Today I'm identifying houses of worship - churches, synagogues and mosques - as essential places that provide essential services," Trump said during a hastily arranged press conference Friday.
+"Today I'm identifying houses of worship - churches, synagogues and mosques - as essential places that provide essential services," Trump said during a hastily arranged press conference at the White House, where he didn't take questions.
 He said if governors don't abide by his request, he will "override" them, though it's unclear what authority he has to do so.

-The Centers for Disease Control and Prevention had prepared reopening guidelines for churches and other houses of worship weeks ago, but the White House had refused to release them until Thursday when Trump abruptly changed course.
+The Centers for Disease Control and Prevention had prepared a draft of reopening guidelines for churches and other houses of worship weeks ago that included measures like maintaining distance between parishioners and limiting the size of gatherings.

+But that guidance had been delayed for more than a month by the administration until Trump abruptly changed course Thursday.

-"I said 'You better put it out.'
+"I said, 'You better put it out.'
 And they're doing it," Trump said Thursday at a Ford Motor Co. plant repurposed to make ventilators in Michigan.
 "And they're going to be issuing something today or tomorrow on churches.
-We got to get our churches open."
+We've got to get our churches open."

+Trump on Friday stressed the importance of churches in many communities and took issue with some of the businesses that had been allowed to reopen.

+"Some governors have deemed liquor stores and abortion clinics as essential" but not churches, he said.
+"It's not right.
+So I'm correcting this injustice and calling houses of worship essential."

 Trump demands churches be allowed to reopen, threatens to 'override' governors